-Learner Development SIG Community Activities 2013
+Learner Development SIG Community Activities 2018

 Local area get-togethers

-Local get-togethers are non-presenter based events where SIG members discuss in pairs and small groups their learning, teaching and researching practices and interests.
+Local get-togethers are non-presenter based events where SIG members discuss in pairs and small groups their learning, teaching, and researching practices and interests.
 Currently get-togethers take place in Hiroshima, Kansai and Tokyo.

 We hope that many SIG members will be able to take part in these different local SIG meetings.
 For more information, contact the local area get-together coordinator(s) nearest to you.
 For contact details please see the officers page.

-- Hiroshima: Andrew Brady and Jim Ronald
+- Hiroshima: Jim Ronald

 Background to the local area get-togethers